rumpelstompskin/PlayFabOnlineUserServer/README.md

 https://www.metagamez.net

 ## Version History
+* 0.4
+    * Added SslStream for encrypted communications.
+    * Added very simple authentication using a simple string.
+To be changed later.
+Maybe.
+    * Added extra comments and todo's.
 * 0.3
-    * Added UserInfoRequest Packet
+    * Added UserInfoRequest Packet.
-    * Added new packet to InitializePacket
+    * Added new packet to InitializePacket.
     * Added method to receive and return UserInfoRequest packets.
     * Added more comments to code.
 * 0.2